Java collections framework: Architecture

-There are three generic types of collection: ordered lists, dictionaries/maps, and sets.
+There are several kinds of collections: queues, maps, lists and sets.

-Ordered lists allows the programmer to insert items in a certain order and retrieve those items in the same order.
+Queues allow the programmer to insert items in a certain order and retrieve those items in the same order.
 An example is a waiting list.
-The base interfaces for ordered lists are called List and Queue.
+The base interfaces for queues are called Queue.

 Dictionaries/Maps store references to objects with a lookup key to access the object's values.
 One example of a key is an identification card.
 The base interface for dictionaries/maps is called Map.

+Lists are finite collections where it can store the same value multiple times.

 Sets are unordered collections that can be iterated and contain each element at most once.
 The base interface for sets is called Set.

-List interface
+interface

-Lists are implemented in the collections framework via the java.util.List interface.
+Lists are implemented in the collections framework via the interface.
 It defines a list as essentially a more flexible version of an array.
 Elements have a specific order, and duplicate elements are allowed.
 Elements can be placed in a specific position.
 They can also be searched for within the list.
-Two examples for concrete classes that implement List are: